MarcosSaucedostudent/Audio_Trimmer_using_timestamps/README.md

 + Put your txt file name and wav file name in the code.
 + Open a terminal in the directory containing the wav file and txt file and compile using command: g++ -std=c++23 trimmer.cpp -o trim
 + Run the executable with command ./trim

+How to trim:

+If you do not want a certain portion of audio write down "delete" as the song name in the txt file.
+Like this:

+\- \- \- \- \- \- \- \- \-

+0:00 piano solo

+0:59 delete

+1:55 flute solo
+\- \- \- \- \- \- \- \- \-

+With this txt file, you will not get vocal solo.wav like the previous example.